One of the biggest questions we get asked is why doesn’t my business profit equal what's in my bank account?

 Another reason your business profit is missing from your bank account is attributed to your business debts.

-Let’s say that you purchased a $150,000 machine for your practice a couple years ago on credit.
+Let’s say that you purchased a $150,000 piece of equipment for your practice a couple years ago on credit.
 You decided to accelerate the tax deduction in the year of purchase and you wrote off the entire $150,000.

 But since you took a loan out to pay for it, you still have to make the monthly payment.
 That payment is going to come from your profits.
 Let's say that your principal payment this year was $30,000.